a

 Though beautiful, Round Lake's true rulers, the mosquitoes, will extract their quart of blood in exchange for your stay at Round Lake early in the season, unless you have taken the steps necessary to protect yourself from the mosquitoes' wrath.

-If you are prepared for the mosquitoes, potential rain, the occasional heat wave, and the indisputable hard but brief work it takes to get there, each of these aspects of the environment will become another dimension adding to the beauty of backpacking to Round Lake.
+If you are prepared for the mosquitoes, potential rain, the occasional heat wave, and the indisputable hard but brief work it takes to get up here from the South Upper Truckee Trailhead, each of these aspects of the environment will become another dimension adding to the beauty and experience of backpacking to Round Lake.

 Backpacking Trail Guide